N3V044/N3V044/README.md

 Information Systems Engineering graduate with a Cyber Security specialization and 3+ years of experience in security monitoring, alert analysis, and technical operations.

-Background includes SIEM and EDR monitoring, alert investigation, log analysis, and hands-on work with SQL, Python, AWS, Docker, and cloud environments.
+This profile showcases practical security projects that cover a broad range of core cybersecurity domains, with a focus on clear logic, technical depth, and real-world relevance.

-Technical projects in phishing detection, security analysis, and system reliability reflect a practical, analytical approach with a strong focus on real-world security work.
+Together, they reflect a practical and analytical approach to cybersecurity work.

 ## Contact
 📧 Email: nevoba44@gmail.com
 📱 Phone: +972548350089

 ## Note
-The projects showcased here are streamlined demo versions built for portfolio purposes.
+The interfaces presented here are streamlined demo versions for portfolio use.
 The original versions are broader and include additional functionality and deeper implementation.